Youngkin summons higher education leaders to help promote his plan for ‘lab school’ partnerships

 “Through partnerships with colleges and universities and their local school divisions, we can create learning environments that engage students in hands-on learning,” Youngkin said in a news conference.
-“Let’s think outside the box...
-We are not defining the solution but opening up all available avenues to be innovative."
+“Let’s think outside the box. … We are not defining the solution but opening up all available avenues to be innovative."

-The event seemed aimed at projecting unity after two weeks of culture-war clashes provoked by Youngkin’s education policies.
+The event seemed to be aimed at projecting unity after two weeks of culture-war clashes provoked by Youngkin’s education policies.
 His executive order giving parents the right to opt out of school mask mandates has drawn lawsuits and protests around Virginia, and his order banning the teaching of critical race theory has prompted emotional confrontations in the General Assembly.

 The new legislation would allow any institution of higher learning as well as private companies to form lab school partnerships with localities, and is separate from Youngkin’s push to expand public charter schools.

-Note: Correction: A previous version of this article incorrectly spelled the name of Norfolk State University’s president.
-She is Javaune Adams-Gaston, not Jauvane Adams-Gaston.
-The article has been corrected.